When Do Soccer Players Retire? Average Age

 | Striker | Mid-20s to early 30s | 30–34 |

-Goalkeepers last longest because their role relies on positioning, decision-making, and reflexes rather than the high-intensity sprinting and explosive movement that degrades faster with age.
-Wide players and quick forwards, who depend heavily on pace, often feel the effects of physical decline first.
+Goalkeepers last the longest because the position leans on positioning, reading the game, and reflexes rather than the sprinting and explosive changes of direction that fade first with age.
+Wingers and quick forwards, who live off pace, tend to notice the decline earliest.

 Frequently asked questions